Hideki Matsuyama leads by five shots at FedEx St Jude Championship

 The highlight of the Japanese 32-year-old’s third round was an eagle on the third, while he also produced five birdies and a solitary bogey in his six-under 64.

-America’s Nick Dunlap is his closet rival after he shot 66 to move to 12 under par, with Viktor Hovland of Norway a shot behind in third.
+America’s Nick Dunlap is his closest rival after he shot 66 to move to 12 under par, with Viktor Hovland of Norway a shot behind in third.

+Matsuyama admitted he was “surprised” to have opened such a healthy lead after changing putters at the start of the week.

+“I’ve had the putter for a while, and I thought it might be a good week to debut that putter,” he said.

 Rory McIlroy continued to struggle with double bogeys on the 12 and 13th holes leaving him on five over and tied in 66th place.